Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1868.

 Location.
 29° 42.516′ N, 96° 32.275′ W. Marker is in Columbus, Texas, in Colorado County.
-Marker is at the intersection of Front Street and Preston Street, on the right when traveling north on Front Street.
+It is at the intersection of Front Street and Preston Street, on the right when traveling north on Front Street.
 The marker is located in front of the house by the street.
 Touch for map.
 Marker is at or near this postal address: 903 Front Street, Columbus TX 78934, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Harrison-Hastedt House (within shouting distance of this marker); Robert Henry Harrison, M.D. (within shouting distance of this marker); Saint John's Episcopal Church
+At least 8 other markers are within walking distance of this marker: Harrison-Hastedt House (within shouting distance of this marker); Robert Henry Harrison, M.D. (within shouting distance of this marker); Saint John's Episcopal Church

 Paid Advertisement